Pía León may best be known as one half of the chef duo of Central Restaurant, but this year she ventured out with her own solo restaurant, Kjolle.

 We added this langoustine course from the a la carte menu.
 The crispy langoustines and tubers were served in a thick cream.

 4. Cured Duck-squid-onion-kanihua.
 As a meat course, it wasn’t heavy.
-What looks like pita pockets behind the duck is made from a grain called kanihua.
+What looks like pita pockets behind the duck is called kanihua.
+Kanihua is made from quinoa and other grains and colored with squid ink.
 It was filled with a type of cream cheese.
 We added the tartar to the bread pocket and ate with our hands.

 5. Vegetal Diversity- Yacon- coffee broth- chonta- artichoke.
 Combination of various earthy flavors.

 6. Beef & Coconut- Coconut- Cashew- Macambo- Paico.
 Though it was extraordinary, the richness seemed out of place with the lighter fare on the tasting menu.

 7. Frozen Purple Mashwa- pitahaya (also known as dragonfruit)- muna.
 Mashwa is a bitter tuber grown in Peru and Bolivia.
 In this dish, the chef has taken a root vegetable and made it into a dessert.

 8. Cacao from MIL- chirimoya (a sweet fruit) and Amazonian honey.
 Bitter chocolate and sweet honey come together in this dessert.